inrupt/solid-client-authn-js/e2e/browser/README.md

 ## Login

 TestCafe allows defined tests to be executed with different authentications through the use of [Roles](https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/authentication.html).
-However, when Roles were implemented for the solid-client-authn-browser test application, the application does not render after being redirected back from the Broker and shows the following error in the browser console:
+However, when we implemented Roles, the application did not render after being redirected back from the Solid Identity Provider, and threw the following error in the browser console:

 ```
 Uncaught (in promise) Error: Field [sessionId] for user [1ff42712103649afa3a0267ac80e8f35] is not stored